Passer au contenu principal

 Cut your water supply using the shutoff valves underneath the sink.
 To bleed water pressure off the lines, open your sink faucet and let the water run until it turns to a slow drip.
 Use an adjustable wrench to disconnect the water supply tubes under the sink, keeping a bucket on hand to catch any excess water.
 If you have a garbage disposal, unplug it, and then locate the circuit breaker and turn off the power.

-Use pliers to loosen the nut attaching the P trap (the U-shaped part of the drainpipe) to your sink.
-Pull the P trap off, again using a bucket to catch any excess water.
+Use pliers to loosen the nut attaching the P-Trap (the U-shaped part of the drainpipe) to your sink.
+Pull the P-Trap off, again using a bucket to catch any excess water.
 If you have a dishwasher, disconnect the drain line using your pliers.
 If you have a garbage disposal, consult the manufacturer's instructions for removal.

 Step 4: Remove the Sink